techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-copilot.md

   - For information on how to access Teams Public preview features, see [Microsoft Teams Public preview](/microsoftteams/public-preview-doc-updates).

 > [!NOTE]
-> The AI Notes agent is license-checked at the user level; however, if one user in the conversation has a *Microsoft 365 Copilot* license, all members of the conversation can view and benefit from AI Notes's note-taking capabilities.
+> The Facilitator agent is license-checked at the user level; however, if one user in the conversation has a *Microsoft 365 Copilot* license, all members of the conversation can view and benefit from Facilitator's note-taking capabilities.

-## Turn on AI Notes for chats and meetings
+## Turn on AI notes for chats and meetings

-As an admin, you control whether AI Notes is available to your entire organization or to a certain group of users.
+As an admin, you control whether AI notes are available to your entire organization or to a certain group of users.

-AI Notes is blocked to users by default.
-To turn on AI Notes for users, complete the following steps:
+AI notes are blocked to users by default.
+To turn on AI notes for users, complete the following steps:

-### 1. Turn on AI Notes
+### 1. Turn on Facilitator in the Teams admin center

-XXX WHAT WILL BE THE STRING IN THE TEAMS ADMIN CENTER?
-XXX

 1. Sign in to the [Teams admin center](https://admin.teams.microsoft.com/dashboard) with your Teams admin credentials.
 1. In the left rail navigation, select **Teams apps** > **Manage apps**.
-1. In the apps list's search box, search for **AI Notes???**.
+1. In the apps list's search box, search for **Facilitator**.
-1. Select **AI Notes???** from the app list.
+1. Select **Facilitator** from the app list.
 1. In the actions menu, select **Allow**.
 1. In the **Allow app?** pop-up, select the **Allow** button.
-    1. AI note-taking is turned on when **AI Notes???** is turned on.
+    1. AI notes are turned on when **Facilitator** is turned on.

 For more information about managing apps in Teams, see [Manage apps](manage-apps.md).

-### 2. Allow AI Notes for a group of users
+### 2. Allow Facilitator for a group of users

-To allow AI Notes for users, a new app policy needs to be created and then assigned to users.
+To allow Facilitator for users, a new app policy needs to be created and then assigned to users.

-Follow the instructions at [Use app permission policies to control user access to apps](teams-app-permission-policies.md) to create a new app policy for AI Notes.
+Follow the instructions at [Use app permission policies to control user access to apps](teams-app-permission-policies.md) to create a new app policy for Facilitator.

 You can then assign the policy to your entire tenant or to a select group of users.
-Follow the instructions at [Add or modify app availability for users](/microsoftteams/app-centric-management#add-or-modify-app-availability-for-users) to assign the policy to users.
+Follow the instructions at [Add or modify app availability for users](/microsoftteams/app-centric-management#add-or-modify-app-availability-for-users) to assign the policy to users using app-centric management.

 ### 3. Turn on Loop experiences in Teams for meeting AI notes